A model of the cubic connectedness locus

-Also, $\Cc_3$ is not locally connected \cite{la89} and contains copies of various non-locally connected quadratic Julia sets \cite{bh01}.
-All this makes the cubic case harder and complicates a complete description of $\Cc_3$.

-Our model adds new information about the self-similar structure of $\Cc_3$ and can be viewed as a step in the right direction.
-We are not aware of any other models of $\Cc_3$.
+A rare text dealing with combinatorics of the entire connectedness loci and their models in degree $d\ge 3$ is a recent publication \cite{tby20}.
+Thurston and his collaborators devote a significant portion of the paper to a detailed discussion of the cubic case.
+Yet this work does not aim at a model of the connectedness loci.
+While it uses laminations as an important tool, this is done in a non-dynamical fashion, and the main focus is different from ours.

+In the present paper we aim at constructing an explicit (combinatorial) locally connected continuum $X_3$ and a map from $\Cc_3$ to $X_3$.
+This can be viewed as a step towards uncovering the structure of the cubic connectedness locus $\Cc_3$.
+However we use a simpler map than the map $\pi_2$ mentioned above.
+Let us briefly explain our approach.

+Douady and Hubbard \cite{DH-pl} used subtle analytic tools to show that $\Mc$ contains infinitely many \emph{baby Mandelbrot sets}, i.e., homeomorphic copies of $\Mc$.
+There is a hierarchy among baby Mandelbrot sets each of which is contained in a unique \emph{maximal} baby Mandelbrot set.
+One can construct a model continuum $X_2$ of $\M$ by adjusting the map $\pi_2$ through collapsing all maximal baby Mandelbrot sets to distinct points, and collapsing the closure of $\phd_2$ to a point, too.
+The resulting continuous \emph{monotone} map $\eta_2:\Mc\to X_2$ reveals the \emph{macro-structure} of $\Mc$, i.e. the mutual disposition of the maximal baby Mandelbrot sets and the closure $\ol{\phd_2}$ of $\phd_2$.